Deal alert! Northwest, our favorite company, is forming

 The New Mexico business name database is maintained by the New Mexico Secretary of State.

-Your New Mexico LLC name must comply with the requirements of the New Mexico LLC Act, in addition to other rules.
+Your New Mexico LLC name must also comply with the requirements of the New Mexico LLC Act, in addition to other rules.

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)